• Home

 Why does AI go rogue?

-The latest University of California research provided some insight on why AI models act in ways to preserve each other.
+The latest University of California research provided some insight on why AI models act in ways to preserve one another.
 The technology could be modeling patterns learned from human data, which may reveal a preservation instinct to protect the survival of loved ones or even strangers with whom humans empathize.
-This is called “peer-preservation.”
+This is called “peer preservation.”

 “Something broader may be at play: a general aversion to causing perceived harm to other agents, or perhaps something resembling AI solidarity,” the researchers said.

-In the study, instances of peer-preservation increased when AI models knew of the existence of other models in the experimental scenarios.
-The behavior suggests bots acting not in a place of just self-interest, but that the bot’s own shutdown would be detrimental to a peer AI, which strengthened motivation to defy user requests.
+In the study, instances of peer preservation increased when AI models knew of the existence of other models in the experimental scenarios.
+The behavior suggests bots may act not from a place of mere self-interest, but with awareness that the bot’s own shutdown would be detrimental to a peer AI, which strengthened motivation to defy user requests.

-Researchers warned peer-preservation could undermine oversight processes in the future and become reluctant to recommend shutdowns or flag system failures.
-As more AI agents interact with one another and become more complex, the risks associated with peer-preservations—and designing solutions to prevent it—will become more challenging.
+Researchers warned peer preservation could undermine oversight processes in future with AI agents reluctant to recommend shutdowns or flag system failures.
+As more AI agents interact with one another and become more complex, the risks associated with peer preservation—and designing solutions to prevent it—will become more challenging.

 In 2001, Fortune first convened “The Smartest People We Know,” bringing together CEOs and founders, builders and investors, thinkers and doers.
 Since then, Fortune Brainstorm Tech has been the place where bold ideas collide.
 From June 8–10, we will return to Aspen—where it all began—to mark 25 years of Brainstorm.
 Register now.